-Strategy Goal by 2012 Optimise the retention of all our talent by creating an enabling culture: In an environment that feels like a professional home for all; And where everyone has fair opportunities to grow and develop to their full potential.
-Mentors/counsellors and development facilitatorsto be operating at optimal effectiveness Utilisation processes in every BU to be effective, fair, monitored and transparent Zero Employment Equity barriers reported through the EEA Consultation process Socially and culturally inclusive eventsto be the norm in all BU's Ongoing dialogue circles and change management interventions to be facilitated to provide the platform for colleagues to develop real, sustainable relationships built on trust Maintain our leading position in Transformation and provide role models for junior professionals by consistently increasing the number, and seniority, of black and female partners and directors.
-To achieve the targets for black and female partners in the following categories: Partners/directors Executive leadership Senior leadership Lead Client Service Partners & Directors Associate Directors Ensure the sustainability of our transformation strategy To achieve the target for black senior by significantly strengthening our partner pipeline of managers, AD's and principals black candidates.
+Our Transformation objectives: Strategy Goal by 2012 Optimise the retention of all our talent by creating an enabling culture: In an environment that feels like a professional home for all; And where everyone has fair opportunities to grow and develop to their full potential.
+Mentors/counsellors and development facilitators to be operating at optimal effectiveness Utilisation processes in every BU to be effective, fair, monitored and transparent Zero Employment Equity barriers reported through the Affirmative Action Committee.
+Socially and culturally inclusive events to be the norm in all BU's Ongoing dialogue circles and change management interventions to be facilitated to provide the platform for colleagues to develop real, sustainable relationships built on trust Maintain our leading position in Transformation and provide role models for junior professionals by consistently increasing the number, and seniority, of black and female partners and directors.
+To achieve the targets for black and female partners in the following categories: • Partners/directors • Senior leadership Ensure the sustainability of our transformation strategy by strengthening our partner pipeline of black candidates.
+To achieve the target for black senior managers.
 To develop a robust pipeline of potential candidates to ensure achievement of partner/director target